juanbkm/donor2019/content/modalities/financing-partnership-facilities/urban-financing-partnership-facility.md

     contributor:
       - partner: Sweden ($21.5 million)
     description: |
       UEIF supports ADB's response to the huge unmet needs of the region for both basic and economic infrastructure.
+footnote: |
+  <sup>*</sup> Net of savings for financially completed projects and direct charges
 weight:
 draft: false
 ---